Texas guide

 Want help acting on what you found?

 Texas urgency: Texas resale certificates capture levied assessments only.
 Discussions in minutes are where future assessments form.
+Data current as of June 13, 2026.

 For buyers, the question is not whether a Texas community could issue a large assessment, but whether the signs of one are already visible in the documents.